mrkamel/search_cop/README.md

 search.
 This is useful when you want to use database operators that are not supported by SearchCop.

+Please note, when using generators, you are responsible for sanitizing/quoting the values (see example below).
+Otherwise your generator will allow SQL injection.
+Thus, please only use generators if you know what you're doing.

 For example, if you wanted to perform a `LIKE` query where a book title starts with a string, you can define the search scope like so: